 Apart from religious and moral objections to pornography, there is a growing body of research and study into the actual affects of pornography on the human mind.
 This study and information is absolutely essential for a responsible society.

-Kuhn and Gallinat “found a significant negative association between reported pornography hours per week and gray matter volume in the right caudate…”(Kuhn & Gallant).
+In a shocking study, Kuhn and Gallinat “found a significant negative association between reported pornography hours per week and gray matter volume in the right caudate…”(Kuhn & Gallant).
 Gray matter being that which “contains the cell bodies, dendrites and terminals of neurons. . . where all synapses are” (Grey Matter and White Matter).
 Grey matter is “a part of the brain used for the transportation of information from sensory and motor stimuli”(Grey Matter, Wikipedia).

 The loss or reduction in grey matter has been associated with memory loss as well as other issues often associated with growing older(Smith).